ImageMagick/Usage-Markdown/filter/index.md

 Nicolas then found that by a bizarre coincidence that '`Mitchell`' was extremely close to the 'sharpened' form of '`Lanzcos2`' filter discussed above.

-This in turn lead to him developing a [Keys Cubic Filter](#cubics) which preserves vertical (and horizontal) lines perfectly.
+This, in turn, led to him developing a [Keys Cubic Filter](#cubics) which preserves vertical (and horizontal) lines perfectly.
-Also this new filter does so at a lesser computational cost, as a cubic function is very cheap to compute than a Jinc function.
+Also this new filter does so at a lesser computational cost, as a cubic function is very much cheaper to compute than a Jinc function.

-This cubic filter has been added to IM as the '`Robidoux`' filter, as of IM v6.6.5-0, and is also the default filter used by [Distort](../distorts/#distort) and its [Elliptical Weighted Resampling](../distorts/#area_resample) method, specifically due to its minimal-blur propriety for images with only minimal distortion.
+This cubic filter has been added to IM as the '`Robidoux`' filter, as of IM v6.6.5-0, and is also the default filter used by [Distort](../distorts/#distort) and its [Elliptical Weighted Resampling](../distorts/#area_resample) method, specifically due to its minimal-blur property for images with only minimal distortion.

 That is not to say that it is 'the best' filter to use, and even Nicolas likes to use other filters, but it is a very good compromise, just as '`Mitchell`' is a good compromise for orthogonal (tensor) resizing.